AdobeDocs/experience-manager-cloud-service.en/help/forms/aem-forms-cloud-service-communications-introduction.md

 * Remove the signature from the specified signature field in a PDF document
 * Delete the specified signature field from a PDF document

+<span class="preview"> Remove the signature from the specified signature field and delete the specified signature field, from a PDF document are available under the early adopter program.
+You can write to aem-forms-ea@adobe.com from your official email id to join the early adopter program and request access to the capability. </span>

 <!--

 ### Remove Signature APIs